-CMAs are required to prepare person-centered support plans according to their contract with the Department and CMS waiver requirements.
+Case Management Agencies (CMAs) are required to prepare service plans according to the Department and CMS waiver requirements.
 The Department monitors each CMA annually for compliance.
-A sample of documentation including individual support plans are reviewed for accuracy, appropriateness, and compliance with regulations at 10 C.C.R.
+A sample of documentation including individual service plans are reviewed for accuracy, appropriateness, and compliance with regulations at 10 C.C.R.
 2505-10, Section 8.390.

-The person-centered support plans must include the clients assessed needs, preferences, goals, natural supports, specific services, amount, duration, and frequency of services, documentation of choice between waiver services and institutional care, and documentation of choice of providers.
-CMA monitoring by the Department includes a statistical sample of support plan reviews.
-During the review, support plans and prior authorizations are compared with the documented level of care for appropriateness and adequacy.
-A targeted review of support plan documentation and authorization review is part of the overall administrative and programmatic evaluation by the Department.
+The service plans must include the client's assessed needs; goals; specific services; amount, duration, and frequency of services; documentation of choice between waiver services and institutional care; and documentation of choice of providers.
+CMA monitoring by the Department includes a statistical sample of service plan reviews.
+During the review, service plans and prior authorizations are compared with the documented level of care for appropriateness and adequacy.
+A targeted review of service plan documentation and authorization review is part of the overall administrative and programmatic evaluation by the Department.